 Bollen, K.A.
 (1989).
 Structural equations with latent variables.
 New York: Wiley-Interscience.

-In addition to these texts, you will be assigned several required articles and chapters.
+In addition to these texts, you will be assigned a number of required articles and chapters.
 See the section labeled "Schedule and Readings" for a list.

 Grading and course requirements